 skip to main content

-The Elementary Education Department supports the staff, students, and parents in Early Childhood through Grade 5.
+The Elementary Education Department supports the staff, students, and parents in Kindergarten through Grade 5.

 Our department is fully engaged with aligning and implementing curriculum in various content areas to the Illinois Learning Standards.
 The Illinois Learning Standards are based on the Common Core State Standards and the Next Generation Science Standards.